Every mans got to figure to get beat sometimeJoe Louis, 1914-1981

 Legends, after all, are never determined by the vastness of their bank account or the purses they receive, or necessarily, even whether they win or lose, but more, what they are willing to give, to sacrifice.

-Those who rely on ‘that‘, and not ‘that‘, may wear out Grandad, but they are never forgotten.
+Those who rely on ‘that‘ and not ‘that‘, may become worn out Grandad, but they, like you, are never forgotten.